algobulls/pyalgotrading/docs/strategies/strategy_guides/how_to.md

 This example fetches equity instruments with a trading symbol prefix of 'NIFTY' and an expiry date of 4th January, 2024.

 ---
-!!! tip "Note"
-    - The above three subsections are adequate for implementing your own logic for an options strategy.
-    - Please ensure to import date from the datetime module for the expiry feature to function correctly.

 ### Access Attributes of an Order Object